cassieeric/python_crawler/zjzfcg/README.md

 # Introduction
-This folder is about CmsNews crawler.
+This folder is about zjzfcg crawler.

 Target url is: http://manager.zjzfcg.gov.cn/